InternLM/InternLM-XComposer/README.md

 image = 'examples/images/aiyinsitan.jpg'
 response = model.generate(text, image)
 print(response)
-# 'The person in the picture is Albert Einstein, a renowned theoretical physicist and one of the most influential
+# The person in the picture is Albert Einstein, a renowned theoretical physicist and one of the most influential
 # scientists of the 20th century.
-He was born on March 14, 1879, in Ulm, Germany, and died on April 18, 1955,
+He is depicted in a black and white portrait, wearing a suit and tie, and has a
-# in Princeton, New Jersey.'
+# serious expression on his face.

 # Multi-Turn Text-Image Dialogue